 The LGBTQ+ community faces a unique set of challenges in America.
 In addition to fighting for acceptance and legal rights in society, the LGBTQ+ community has a higher risk of other problems when compared to the general population, including mental illness, homelessness, and substance abuse.
 At Desert Hope Treatment Center, we’re committed to treating our patients as individuals and addressing the unique challenges in life that led them down the path of substance abuse.

 With that in mind, we decided to conduct a survey centered around LGBTQ+ drug use and how it compares to heterosexual individuals.
 We ran a nationwide survey of 1,700 Americans who admitted to using or abusing drugs with over 400 of them identifying as LGBTQ+.

-What we found is that members of the LGBTQ+ community are more likely to start using drugs at an earlier age, use more types of drugs, and have less of a support system when they want to stop using.
+What we found is that members of the LGBTQ+ community are more likely to start using drugs at an earlier age and use more types of drugs.
+Further, over half feel they don’t have the support they need when they want to stop using.
 Here are the details of our findings:

 One of the first questions we asked was the age that the respondent first started using illicit drugs.
 Our survey found that the LGBTQ+ individuals started using at younger ages.
 In particular, LGBTQ+ respondents were more likely than heterosexual respondents to start using illicit drugs at 13 years old or younger (12% – 7%).
 Additionally, LGBTQ+ had a higher rate of starting between 14-17 years old.